nimadorostkar/sqlite-database-backend-with-a-simple-tkinter-GUI/README.md

 # sqlite-database-backend-with-a-simple-tkinter-GUI
-sqlite database backend with a simple tkinter GUI

 # What It Is
 Recipe app with CRUD functions on a sqlite database backend with a simple tkinter GUI.